marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_01_Hello_Python.md

 If you want to install an proper IDE, for Pycharm use [this video](https://www.youtube.com/watch?v=6VElWbND-zg), for VS Code [this one](https://www.youtube.com/watch?v=9o4gDQvVkLU), and for Atom use [this one](https://www.youtube.com/watch?v=Ei-G0fEOu9I), you have others IDE, text editors, environments and etc, which one to choose it's up to you.

+### Also, it's important to you to know HOW to write your code, right?

+As a programmer, most of the time you will be reading code rather than writing it.
+Therefore, it is important for you to know how to write beautiful code, throughout the lessons I will give some tips on this, but for now, know that there are several good practice manuals for writing python code, with [PEP 8](https://pep8.org/) probably the best known.
+It was written by Python creator Guido himself.
+But you don't need to read the whole guide now, know that it exists, and apply some concepts in your code, so you avoid creating bad habits ok, [here's a good summary](https://www.youtube.com/watch?v=D4_s3q038I0).

 ## Lesson 01 Content:
 1. [The Golden Rule](https://github.com/marcoshsq/Python_Crash_Course/edit/main/01_Python_Crash_Course/01_Fundamentals/Lesson_01_Hello_Python.md#the-golden-rule)
 2. [The Zen of Python](https://github.com/marcoshsq/Python_Crash_Course/edit/main/01_Python_Crash_Course/01_Fundamentals/Lesson_01_Hello_Python.md#the-zen-of-python)